 When I look back at that early writing--the stuff I forgot to delete--I am aghast at the poor quality.
 Embarrassing stuff, filled with adverbs and telling, point of view all over the place, misplaced modifiers and overwritten passages that did little else but call attention to itself.

-After three years of study and effort, I am still deleting some but saving some.
-I have reached the conclusion that writing fiction is beyond mastery for anyone, the greats included.
+After years of study and effort, I am still deleting some but saving more.
+I have reached the conclusion that writing fiction is beyond complete mastery by anyone, the greats included.
 Which is why writing is such a wonderful thing.
-You can never become good enough at it to quit.
+You can never conquer it.
 You can never say, with honesty, that you have mastered the craft of writing, not wholly, literally, utterly.
 Can't be done.
 They say golf is hard to master.
 I've played golf.
 It's not even close.

 The muses, after all, are quite fickle maidens.
 You just keep working, editing and rewriting, with the hope that eventually something will sing.
 And then that someone, anyone, will read and understand.